Vjesnik

 Vjesnik (lit. 'courier') was a Croatian state-owned daily newspaper published in Zagreb.
 Originally established in 1940 as a wartime illegal publication of the Communist Party of Croatia, it later built and maintained a reputation as Croatia's newspaper of record during most of its post-war history.
 It ceased publication in April 2012.

 After the war, the Vjesnik building was used by other media companies and newspapers as well as the Croatian Ministry of Construction.
-On November 17th, 2025, a fire broke out on the 15th floor and spread across the whole building destroying its interior and heavily damaging the exterior.
+On 17 November 2025, a fire broke out on the 15th floor and spread across the whole building, destroying most of its interior and heavily damaging the exterior.

+The building, which was built in 1974 was completely demolished in June 2026.